TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Gobox.md

 <br />

-To gain access to it, we run a `reverse shell`:
+To get an interactive shell, we trigger a `reverse shell`:

 <br />